Simulation framework

 Piecewise-constant reconstruction

-Piecewise-constant means no reconstruction.
-The left/right cell edge value arrays are already set to the cell-centered values so that this function does nothing at all.
-It serves as a placeholder to which the reconstruction function pointer can be set.
+The term “piecewise-constant” means that the fluid state at the cell center is interpreted as representing the entire cell, meaning that we perform no reconstruction.
+If this option is chosen, the left/right cell edge arrays already point to the cell-centered values so that this function does nothing at all.
+It merely serves as a placeholder to which the reconstruction function pointer can be set.

 Parameters: